Homeowner guide

 Can I sue my HOA for harassment?

 Yes — in most states you can sue an HOA and individual board members for harassment, especially if it constitutes intentional infliction of emotional distress, retaliation for exercising legal rights, or discrimination under the Fair Housing Act.
+Many harassment cases settle when the HOA receives a formal demand letter from an attorney.

 What is a cease and desist letter to an HOA?